-So let’s take a look at the basics of buying and selling shares to generate wealth in our guide to share trading for dummies.
+So let’s take a look at the basics of buying and selling shares in our guide to shares for dummies.

 Share trading basics

-The sharemarket is a marketplace where investors can buy and sell “shares” in public companies.
-Also known as stock exchanges, sharemarkets exist in countries all over the world – in Australia our national exchange is the Australian Securities Exchange (ASX), while other famous international stock exchanges include the New York Stock Exchange and the London Stock Exchange.
+The sharemarket is a place where investors can buy and sell “shares” in public companies.
+Also known as stock exchanges, share markets exist in countries all over the world – in Australia our national exchange is the Australian Securities Exchange (ASX), while other famous international stock exchanges include the New York Stock Exchange and the London Stock Exchange.

 A share is basically an ownership portion of a company.
 When you buy shares you become a shareholder, meaning you own a percentage of a company and get to have a say in how it is run.
 The value of your shares is influenced by a wide range of issues, including the company’s performance and earnings, supply and demand, and broader economic factors.

 Once you own shares you can also sell them to other investors.
 In the past, share trading was done physically at a stock exchange – you’ve probably seen old news footage of chaotic scenes of traders yelling out complex orders to buy and sell shares.

 Today, investors can buy and sell shares via online share trading platforms.
 Many major Australian banks offer share trading platforms, including the Big Four, while other share trading platforms are offered by specialist brokerage firms.

 There are two main ways to make money selling shares: